-Have you been putting yourself at risk and can you spot ‘accidents waiting to happen?’
-Health and Safety is often ridiculed as being the overzealous approach to keeping people safe from injury and harm – something which has become a hazard itself for those wanting to get on and do their jobs hassle free at work.
+Have you been putting yourself at risk and can you spot accidents at work ‘waiting to happen?’
+Health and Safety is often ridiculed as being the overzealous approach to keeping people safe from injury at work and harm – something which has become a hazard itself for those wanting to get on and do their jobs hassle free.

 ‘Watch out…the health and safety police will be after you’ is perhaps a phrase you will have heard at your own workplace when a member of staff has been doing something which they strictly shouldn’t have – perhaps cutting corners to get the job done.

 It will happen thousands of times each and every day at workplaces across the UK, where somebody takes a risk – perhaps because it ‘will only take a minute’ – completely disregarding health and safety policies within their organisation.

 Equally, employers will take shortcuts – continuing to expect staff to use equipment which doesn’t meet the required standards, or perhaps expecting them to work longer hours than they legally should in their roles.

 Of course, on most occasions, no workplace accident will occur, giving extra ammunition to those who claim we now live in something of a ‘nanny state’.

 But equally, our expert accident at work solicitors see many occasions in which workers taking ‘everyday’ risks suffer serious, often life-changing injuries.